davidsneighbour/hugo-head/README.md

 <!--- CARD END --->

-# DNB GoHugo Component / Head
+# DNB GoHugo Component / HEAD

 This is a GoHugo theme component that solves the old question "What tags belong into the `<head>` tag of my website?"
 Set it up, configure it, forget it's there.
 This component adds a multitude of tags and is extensively configurable.